small-area-estimation/sae-book/README.md

 # sae-book
-A course on small area estimation and mixed models
+A course on small area estimation and mixed models book publised by Springer